 Then I put the two pallets together and secured the boards to the second pallet with a C clamp.

-I drilled two started holes on the outside with a Countersink Wood Drill Bit and then screwed the boards together.
+I drilled two starter holes on the outside with a Countersink Wood Drill Bit and then screwed the boards together.
 Repeat for all 4 boards so two pallets are fully attached.

-For the top, I originally thought of putting on a board and then adding vinyl tiles on top since I had some left from my bathroom makeover.
-I might still do this in future of wood top gets ruined.
+For the top of the bar, I originally thought of putting on a board and then adding vinyl tiles on top since I had some left from my bathroom makeover.
+I might still do this in the future if the wood top gets ruined.

-So first I put some wood glue down the middle and then attached a couple brackets to the under side.
+So first I put some wood glue down the middle and then attached a couple of brackets to the underside.

 I flipped the pallets over and centered it on top of the shelves.
 I used 6 corner brackets to secure the top to the pallets.
 I had a package of these but you can get them at your local hardware store.

 That was it!
 I had a few Cast Iron Bottle Opener left from a project I had done earlier so I screwed one on the side.